atherlangga/dddtix/part3__repositories/README.rst

 Although this project uses simple architecture, we can even implement CQRS in it.

-In this demonstration, the "Command" part role is played by the core system, while for the "Query" part we build a new subsystem using Python and Redis.
+In this demonstration, the "Command" part role is played by the core system.
+But for the "Query" part, we build a new subsystem using Python and Redis.

 Previously, the flow of read and write are like this::

 	Read:
 	[End user] -> [read request] -> [Core system (PHP)] -> [response] -> [End user]

 	Write:
 	[End user] -> [write request] -> [Core system (PHP)] -> [response] -> [End user]